sir-dunxalot/ember-tooltips/README.md

 If you want to add a tooltip to an element that is not an Ember component, you can do so with `{{tooltip-on-element}}`.

-By default, the tooltip will attach itself to it's parent element:
+By default, the tooltip will attach itself to its parent element:

 ```hbs
 <div>